zapier/zapier-platform/packages/zapier-platform-cli/README.md

 * `func` - this should any raw `function` that be found _anywhere_ in your app definition (though usually in the root `hydrators` mapping)
 * `inputData` - this is an object that contains things like a `path` or `id` - whatever you need to load data on the other side

+> **Why do I need to register my functions?** Because of how Javascript works with its module system, we need an explicit handle on the function that can be accessed from the App definition without trying to "automatically" (and sometimes incorrectly) infer code locations.

 This example that pulls in extra data for a movie:

 ```javascript